Skip to content

 Step 8.
 Observe

-Rapise will return to be the foreground application, and it will have selected the Main.js.
-Notice that there is a single line or script that has been added to the script file:
+Rapise will return to the foreground and will have selected Main.js.
+Notice that a single line of script has been added to the script file:

 SeS("OK").DoAction();

-This line of script has two interesting parts.
+This line of script has two interesting components.

-The SeS("OK") is the identity (not the locator or location) of the OK button.
+The SeS("OK") represents the identity (not the locator or location) of the OK button.
 This is the object that was learned during recording.

-The DoAction() is the instruction to the running script to take the action associated with a button.
-A normal button has only a single possible action - to be pressed.
+The DoAction() instructs the running script to perform the action associated with a button.
+A typical button has only one possible action: to be pressed.

-The Record/Learn process has taken both steps for you, and joined them together.
+The Record/Learn process performs both steps for you and joins them together.

-Now, let's use (normal) object learning to learn the same OK button and to call a method for the object.
+Now, let's use (normal) object learning to learn the same OK button and to call a method on the object.

 LEARN